 I was not.
 Enthusiastic, I mean.
-I don’t mean to be a wet blanket on his boyhood nostalgia, and it wasn’t as if the film was without merits.
+I don’t mean to be a wet blanket on his boyhood nostalgia, and it wasn’t as if the film was without merit.
 I didn’t think it was bad, I just didn’t care all that much.
 And at two and a half hours, it was long and felt it, and I couldn’t help but sneer at the scenes that I thought of as bloated – that extended Finn/Rose casino adventure that never went anywhere in particular.

 But later, thinking about this one scene between Luke and Rey, I reconsidered.
 “I failed him” he says of his nephew Kylo Ren’s defection to the Dark Side.
 No, she says, “He failed you.”
 And that’s when the movie really opened up to me and I started thinking of the film in terms of theme – that theme being failure.
 Triumphs are easy.
-Heroes are tested when things don’t go their way.
+Heroes are only truly tested when things don’t go their way.
 Rose and Finn are not going to accomplish their mission but they never stop trying, they never stop believing, and that doggedness inspires hope in others.
 That mission was never as crucial as they believed.
 Vice Admiral Holdo had another plan in mind the whole time, and she orders the evacuation of her ship.
 But this plan fails too.
 The escape pods are picked off one by one and Holdo ends up sacrificing herself to save them.
-When she reveals to Leia that she’ll stay behind in what will amount to a suicide mission Leia says “I can’t take any more loss” to which Holdo responds “Yes you can.”
+When she reveals to Leia that she’ll stay behind in what will amount to a suicide mission, Leia says “I can’t take any more loss” to which Holdo responds “Yes you can.”
 Never mind that it feels like Laura Dern is speaking for us, the audience, who have so recently lost Carrie Fisher.
 It’s also a tiny admission by a formidable General that her job is hard, and weighing on her heavily.

-Though The Last Jedi is a direct continuation from where we left off in The Force Awakens, Kylo Ren seems to have grown quite a bit.
+Though The Last Jedi is a direct continuation from where we left off in The Force Awakens, Kylo Ren seems to have grown up quite a bit.
 He’s more self-assured and he’s more powerful.
 But he’s still prey to his own temper, which betrays him.
 He should have been able to pick up on Luke’s misdirection if he hadn’t been letting his rage dictate their interaction.
 The truth is, temperamental as he may be, Kylo Ren is a contender now.
 We’ve been underestimating him, and we’re not the only ones.
 But does he have a fatal flaw?
 Certainly, Kylo Ren has failed the Light.
 He’s failed his parents, and his heritage.
 But is he also failing himself?
 And if the answer is yes – does he have the means to soldier on?

 Now we wait for Episode IX.